Larch Music at Simon Balle

 We expect the children to go the extra mile, for we will go the extra mile.
 We are a musical school.
 Practice, at home, 3 times a week.
 Use the backing tracks, create the right environment to work.
 When family come to visit, create a 'living room' concert and celebrate the performance.
 Email me a copy to also listen to!
 You, as the people at home, are crucial to the success of the children.
 You will have to 'go the extra mile' as well.
 You, the children, us.
 Together, we are Team Music.

 Our ethos is of a musical school.
 We have a unique situation in the Larch Centre where children are achieving in music such amazing things, so young.
-This does not happen by chance, and is due to the drive of my team in music, that of Alison Saunders our Head, the Larch team and the Governors.
+This does not happen by chance, and is due to the drive of my team in music, our school leaders and the Larch team.
 We are all passionate about music.
 I hope you are as well.

-We continue to develop our Larch music and are excited about this year.
+We continue to develop our Larch music and are excited about our music.

 Our Ethos

 Teachers organise the times of lessons and liaise with class teachers, so that class learning is not affected.
-Lessons are during the school day.
+Lessons are during the school day and reminders are sent through involve and email.

 • Every pupil requires a music stand at home.
 Here is one example.